jqr/heroku_san/README.md

-  rake heroku:rake[task]            # Runs a rake task remotely rake heroku:remotes               # Add git remotes for all apps in this project rake heroku:restart               # Restarts remote servers rake heroku:share                 # Adds a collaborator (asks for email) rake heroku:shell                 # Opens a bash shell within app rake heroku:unshare               # Removes a collaborator (asks for email) rake heroku:stage:all             # Select all Heroku apps for later command
+  rake heroku:rake[task]            # Runs a rake task remotely rake heroku:remotes               # Add git remotes for all apps in this project rake heroku:restart               # Restarts remote servers rake heroku:shell                 # Opens a bash shell within app rake heroku:stage:all             # Select all Heroku apps for later command
 ```